 The town of Bartoszyce (Bartenstein) emerge from a settlement, developing near the castle, erected by the Teutonic Knights in 1240 at the area inhabited by the Prussian Bart tribe.
 In 1326, it received the location privilege, repeated then in 1332.
-The rapid development resulted in the construction of defensive walls in 1359, of which the tower of the Lidzbark Gate is the most outstanding remain to this day.
-Although its lowest parts come from this period, it was overbuilt to its current height in 1468.
+The rapid development resulted in the construction of defensive walls in the second half of the fourteenth century.

 The first serious attempt fortifications of Bartoszyce passed during the Thirteen Years’ War.
 At the beginning, the townspeople voted for the king of Poland, and for the last four years the Teutonic Knights wanted to take back the town.
 In 1458, they failed to attack the Bartoszyce, the assault was effectively repulsed.

-The Bartoszyce fortifications were established on an close to oval plan.
+The Bartoszyce fortifications were established on an close to oval plan, on the south side of the Łyna River.
 It were built of brick on a foundation made of erratic stones, up to 90 cm thick.
 Their height exceeded 4 meters.
 It were crowned with a battlements and had a timber sidewalk for the defenders.